KickstartFX LogoKickstartFX Docs

 • Solid state management for caches, persistent data, and more

-• Update check capabilities for GitHub releases
+• Update check capabilities and notifications for new GitHub releases

 • Built-in troubleshooting tools for developers and users, including debug mode, heap dump, and more